yamcs/yamcs/docs/server-manual/administration/configuration.rst

     A list of global services.
 Users can create their own global services that are unique for the whole Yamcs instance.
 The global services description can be found in :doc:`../services/global/index`

 instances (list)
     A list of instances loaded at Yamcs start.
-It is also possible to load instances from <dataDir>/instance-def directory.
+It is also possible to load instances from :file:`{dataDir}/instance-def` directory.
 The instances created created via the API will be stored there.

 dataDir (string)
     A directory which will be the root of the Yamcs archive.
 The directory must exist and it shall be possible for the user who runs Yamcs to write into it.
 More information about the Yamcs archive can be found in :doc:`../data-management/index`.
-    In addition to the directories used for the archive, there are two directories named ``instance-def`` and ``instance-templates`` which are used for the dynamic creation of instances.
+    In addition to the directories used for the archive, there are two directories named :file:`instance-def` and :file:`instance-templates` which are used for the dynamic creation of instances.

 incomingDir (string)
     A directory used by the :javadoc:`~org.yamcs.tctm.FilePollingTmDataLink` to load incoming telemetry files.
 This is a relic from when Yamcs was used only for that; the option should be specified in the link configuration instead (it is left here because some users are quite accustomed to it).

 cacheDir (string)
     A directory that Yamcs can use to cache files.
-Defaults to a directory called ``cache`` relative to the directory where Yamcs is running from.
+Defaults to a directory called :file:`cache` relative to the directory where Yamcs is running from.

 secretKey (string)
     A key that is used to sign the authentication tokens given to the users.
 It should be changed immediately after installation.
 As of version 5.0.0, Yamcs does not support persisted authentication tokens but this feature will be available in a future version.

 yamcs-web (map)
-    Configuration of the yamcs web application.
+    Configuration of the Yamcs web application.
 The different options are documented in :doc:`../web-interface/index`

 Instance Configuration
 ----------------------

-The instance configuration file ``yamcs.<instance-name>.yaml`` contains most of the options that need to be set on a Yamcs server.
+The instance configuration file :file:`yamcs.{instance}.yaml` contains most of the options that need to be set on a Yamcs server.

 .. code-block:: yaml